 As a new business owner, you are being bombarded with an onslaught of new and oftentimes, conflicting, information when it comes to hiring new employees.

 “How much do I have to pay them?
 What are my tax obligations?
 When am I required to pay them overtime?”
 These questions, and many others, are bound to come up over the course of the hiring process.

-One common issue that is always confusing to new businesses is whether or not you have employees or independent contractors working for you.
-This is more than just a matter of finding the correct title for those who work for you.
-It also has substantial tax ramifications as well.
-If you miss-classify your workers, you may also have substantial penalties from the Department of Labor to deal with too.
+One common issue that is typically confusing to businesses is determining whether or not you have employees or independent contractors working for you.
+This is more than just a matter of finding the correct title.
+A misclassification of your workers also has substantial tax ramifications and potential penalties from the Department of Labor.

 - Do you instruct the person as to when, where and how work is performed?